Corporate Social Responsibility at Helloworld Travel Limited.

 – The School of St Jude, Tanzania.
 A remarkable boarding school set up by Gemma Sisia, an Australian, it provides a life-changing education to some 2,000 disadvantaged students.
 Over a long history of involvement, Helloworld and The AOT Group have donated in excess of $180,000 to this inspiring institution.

-– Mutitjulu Foundation, Northern Territory.
+– Anangu Communities Foundation (formerly the Mutitjulu Foundation), Northern Territory.
 Via ongoing support to the foundation, Helloworld Travel Limited works to improve the wellbeing of the Anangu people in the Northern Territory.

 – Humpty Dumpty Foundation.
 More than 300 hospitals Australia-wide benefit from the foundation’s purchase of life-saving equipment.